 Am I a Good Candidate?

-The World Professional Association for Transgender Health (WPATH) has standards of care in place that require patients over 18 have 2 letters from mental health prodiers, stating their readiness for suregery.
+The World Professional Association for Transgender Health (WPATH) has standards of care in place that require patients over eighteen have two letters from mental health providers, stating their readiness for surgery.
 Clients must be taking hormones and be non-smokers.

 Scrotectomy has been shown to have a positive, lasting benefit for transwomen and nonbinary individuals who desire non-standard gender affirmation surgery.